junxit/us-congress-bills-114/bill.md

 - **(a)** *Fund established* There is established in the Treasury of the United States a fund to be designated the “HIRE Vets Medallion Award Fund”.
 - **(b)** *Fee authorized* The Secretary may assess a reasonable fee on employers that apply for receipt of a HIRE Vets Medallion and the Secretary shall deposit such fees into the HIRE Vets Medallion Award Fund.
 The Secretary shall establish the amount of the fee such that the amounts collected as fees and deposited into the Fund are sufficient to cover the costs associated with carrying out this Act.
-- **(c)** *Use of funds* Amounts in the HIRE Vets Medallion Award Fund shall be available, without further appropriation, to the Secretary to carry out the HIRE Vets Medallion Program.
+- **(c)** *Use of funds* Amounts in the HIRE Vets Medallion Award Fund shall be available, subject to appropriation, to the Secretary to carry out the HIRE Vets Medallion Program.

 ## § 6.
 Report to Congress

-- **(a)** *Reports* Beginning not later than two years after the date of enactment of this Act, the Secretary shall submit to Congress annual reports on—
+- **(a)** *Reports* Beginning not later than 2 years after the date of enactment of this Act, the Secretary shall submit to Congress annual reports on—
   - **(1)** the fees collected from applicants for HIRE Vets Medallions in the prior year and any changes in fees to be proposed in the present year;
   - **(2)** the cost of administering the HIRE Vets Medallion Program in the prior year;
   - **(3)** the number of applications for HIRE Vets Medallions received in the prior year; and